openmrs/openmrs-module-queue/README.md

 ```bash
  docker run --rm -w="/module" -v ${PWD}:/module openmrs/openmrs-core:dev-m1 mvn clean install
 ```
-Or if you already have maven installed on your system, you can use the following command;
+Or if you already have maven installed on your system, use the following command;

 ```bash
 mvn clean install
 ```
-Then, you can restart the container(OpenMRS instance) by executing the following command;
+Then, restart the container(OpenMRS instance) by executing the following command;

 ```bash
 docker-compose restart